raspy135/Qun-synthesizer/README.md

 * I want to use AUX as CV IN
 	* CV signal from modular synthesizers may have **HIGH VOLTAGE**!
 Please attenuate the voltage to normal LINE level (1 to 1.5V).
 	* AUX is connected to a lot of modules for CV control, so you can use AUX to control tune/width/LFO and others.
 However, the LINE in has capacitor in the path, it means the signal is AC.
 Using it as LFO should work, probably down to 2 to 5Hz.
 But DC signal (e.g. hold the same voltage 5 seconds) might not work.
-	* If you have advanced soldering skill or SMD rework station, you can get DC couplied LINE IN.
+	* If you have advanced soldering skill or SMD rework station, you can get DC coupled LINE IN.
 Please let the following DC Coupling section.

 ### DC Coupling (ADVANCED : HIGH RISK of BREAKING BOARD)
 ESP32 Lyrat board has capacitors in LINE IN signal path to cut DC.